inezabonte/todo-app/README.md

 - `Clone this repository`
 - `npm install`
 - `npm run dev` - The app will authomatically start from port 3000.
-You can change this in the `webpack.congig.js` file.
+You can change this in the webpack.config.js file.

-## **Open live application**
+## **Open live application 🚀**

 You can also view the live application on on this [Link](https://todo-app-ineza.netlify.app/)

-## **Issues**
+## **Issues 🧰**

-Feel free to open new issues if you notice any bug or have improvements you woud like to make.
+Feel free to open [new issues](https://github.com/inezabonte/todo-app/issues) if you notice any bug or have improvements you woud like to make.